rohit-jais/StockWatch/README.md

 https://stocks-watch.netlify.app/

 ## Used Libraries and Database
-###Stack Used & Reference
+Stack Used & Reference
-1.Stacks and Framework:
-2.React.js, Redux, Routing, Bootstrap
+1.React.js
+2.Redux
+3.Routing
+4.Bootstrap

-###API used:
+API used:
 Alpha Vantage and Google Charts